 - organic tofu (77% DV per cup firm),

 How much calcium do I need?

-The amount of calcium you need depends on your age and whether you are a man or women.
-Typical women need more calcium because of the fluctuation of hormones in the body from menstruation, pregnancy, lactation and menopause.
+The amount of calcium you need depends on your age and whether you are a man or woman.
+Typical women need more calcium because of the fluctuation of hormones in the body from menstruation, pregnancy, lactation, and menopause.
 The average daily recommended amounts are listed below in milligrams (mg).